 The vast majority of U.S. schools do not have an autism elopement protocol.
 It’s not because they can’t afford it; an effective protocol like the one I will propose here is mostly free.
 The reason schools don’t have one is simple — they don’t realize they need it.

 In the not-too-distant past, many students on the spectrum would have attended special needs schools.
-Such schools have a depth of experience with elopement.
+Such schools usually have a depth of experience with elopement.
 But mainstream schools usually do not.
 Inclusion has been a big thing in American education, with autistic students now attending class now with their typical peers.
-However, these students do not always have the supportsthey need.
+However, these students do not always have the support they need.
 Teachers and staff rarely receive autism-specific training.
 Human beings make mistakes.
 Doors get left open.
 And, in the chaos and panic of discovering a child is missing, bad split-second decisions are made in the absence of an effective plan.

 If a school district’s plan to address autistic elopement is merely to wait for it to happen and call police, they are planning for tragedy.